frenchypeanut/rockside/more-about-consortium.md

 # Tell me more about consortium in Rockside

-### I just installed Rockside.
-What else do I need to start a consortium ?

-Did you also install rockside-slave?
-If you did, nothing else !
-You can launch a consortium directly.
-Rockside will help you to manage and launch your consortium.

 ### How much time does it take to launch a consortium using Rockside?

 Using Rockside, it could take less than five minutes to have a consortium up and running.